NVIDIA/nim-deploy/cloud-service-providers/google-cloud/vertexai/python/README.md

 ## Run NIM on Vertex AI Workbench Instance
 ### 1. Create an Vertex AI Workbench Instance
-Create a new Vertex AI Workbench instance and select `ADVANCED OPTIONS`.
+Create an new Vertex AI Workbench instance and select `ADVANCED OPTIONS`.
 Choose NVIDIA GPUs (e.g. L4 for G2 machine series) and recommended [Disk Space](https://docs.nvidia.com/nim/large-language-models/latest/support-matrix.htmlß) for specific NIM.
 [<img src="imgs/vertexai_01.png" width="750"/>](HighLevelArch)

 ### 2. Run NIM on JupyterLab Notebook
 `OPEN JUPYTERLAB` of the instance, and install required packages per `requirements.txt`.

 Run `nim-vertexai.ipynb` Python jupyter notebook, which provides step-to-step guidance on how to deploy and inference the NIM container within notebook interface or via Vertex AI endpoint resource.

 If NIM container has been successfully launched, you will see below output in cell or deployment log: